psyb0t/go-fdb/README.md

-# FileDB - Even a cheap ass VPS can hold and serve 3million DB entries
+# FilesDB - Even a cheap ass VPS can hold and serve 3million DB entries

 ## Usage